A Satisfying Sex Life After Menopause

 For other women, menopause brings declining desire or uncomfortable intercourse — leaving them and their spouses sad and confused.
 But it doesn’t have to be that way.

 The most common causes of sexual dysfunction after menopause are treatable.
-Understanding the cause of your particular problem is the first step to restoring a satisfying sex life, says Margery Gass, MD, Executive Director of the North American Menopause Society (NAMS) and a consultant in Cleveland Clinic’s Center for Specialized Women’s Health.
+Understanding the cause of your particular problem is the first step to restoring a satisfying sex life, says menopause expert Margery Gass, MD, Executive Director of the North American Menopause Society (NAMS) and a consultant in Cleveland Clinic’s Center for Specialized Women’s Health.

 Every couple’s sex life is different, and there is no such thing as “normal.”
 Nevertheless, changes in your sex life that cause unhappiness are not normal after menopause.